sspasov/DeviceHiveDevice/README.md

 ##DeviceHiveDevice Initial Setup

-When the application is started for the first time it may show dialog with "Device not registered".
-You must go to Settings and manualy enter the API Endpoint.
-Restart the app and everything will go smooth.
+On first startup you need to manualy enter api endpoint and network.

-Original sample project and DeviceHive Framework can be found on: [DeviceHive](http://devicehive.com)
+Original sample project and DeviceHive Framework can be found on: [DeviceHive](https://github.com/devicehive/devicehive-android)